Choices for the 21st century

 Do we have to have pangasius?

 Let me be clear: my questions are not meant to blame those who are currently working on the production!
-They are just as much a part of all developments as we all together in the past 50-100 years (in which excessive luxury in the broad became a habit).
+They are just as much part of all developments as we all together in the past 50-100 years (in which excessive luxury in the broad became a habit).
 Only if change is chosen, it will become much more direct to them than all of us together.
 And we must pay attention to that, together!
+Working, together, on solutions.
+We can NOT just want cheap products, leaving the producers with no space to innovate and restructure.
+We all have to take our share.

 In the livestock industry you see (fortunately) that developments such as a Better Life Quality Mark (in The Netherlands) and Organic Production are increasingly having an impact on the entire sector.
 Very nice!
 And there are also many (small-scale) regional initiatives that do not allow themselves the luxury of a specific label, but, based on mutual trust – including the customer – they work on low-impact or even regenerative systems.